sidebar hamburger menu

 path:/usr/libexec/docker/docker-*

-Also a POSIX regular expressions could be used as follows:
+Also POSIX regular expressions could be used as follows:

 regex:/usr/bin/[[:alnum:]]+